 Deaf Storytelling Project

 For this project, Ex Fabula trains Deaf community members to serve as storytelling coaches.
 Those coaches then lead storytelling workshops for Deaf community members.
 Workshop participants are then invited to share their stories onstage at a StorySlam.
-The StorySlam is conducted fully in ASL, with interpretation into spoken English.
+The StorySlam is conducted fully inĀ ASL, with interpretation into spoken English.
+After the Slam, videos of stories are professionally captioned and shared on YouTube and online in order to expand the reach of these powerful stories!

-This project is possible thanks to: Bader Philanthropies, Inc., Milwaukee Public Library Foundation, Ex Fabula members, Ex Fabula’s Deaf storytelling coaches
+This project is possible thanks to:Ā Bader Philanthropies, Inc.,Ā Milwaukee Public Library Foundation,Ā Ex Fabula members,Ā Ex Fabula’s Deaf storytelling coaches

 History of the Project